dougeby/IntuneDocs/intune/device-profile-create.md

 - Lists the steps to create a profile.
 - Shows you how to add a scope tag to "filter" the profile.
-- Describes applicability rules on Windows 10 devices, and shows you how to create a rule.
 - Lists the check-in refresh cycle times when devices receive profiles and any profile updates.

 ## Create the profile